-Gaming devices such as gaming consoles and PCs are basically output devices.
+Gaming devices such as gaming consoles and PCs are output devices.

-In order to get the best quality results, you need to make sure that both the output devices, or the source, as well as the input devices, or the display, use the same HDMI port version.
+To get the best quality results, you must ensure that both the output devices, the source, the input devices, and the display use the same HDMI port version.

 What HDMI Port Does a Gaming Graphics Card Use?

-The latest dedicated graphics card easily support the newer HDMI 2.1 version.
+The latest dedicated graphics card easily supports the newer HDMI 2.1 version.

-Take for the instance the following respectable mid range ASUS RTX 3060 graphics card.
+Please take, for instance, the following respectable mid-range ASUS RTX 3060 graphics card.

-You can see that it offers 2 x HDMI 2.1 ports and hence it can support display devices with higher than 4K resolution and a refresh rate that is much higher than 60Hz.
+It offers 2 x HDMI 2.1 ports and can support display devices with higher than 4K resolution and a refresh rate much higher than 60Hz.

-In fact, you can also see in the specs excerpt above, that the max resolution this graphics card supports is 7680 x 4320, which is much higher than UHD/4K resolution.
+You can also see in the specs excerpt above that the max resolution this graphics card supports is 7680 x 4320, which is much higher than UHD/4K resolution.

 What HDMI Port Does PS5 Use?

-The latest gen consoles such as Sony PS5 also uses HDMI 2.1.
+The latest gen consoles, such as Sony PS5, also use HDMI 2.1.

 What HDMI Port Does XBOX X and XBOX S Use?

-Microsoft Xbox X and Xbox S also use the HDMI 2.1 ports.
-Hence, they can achieve 4K @ 120Hz or 8K @ 60Hz refresh rate.
+Microsoft Xbox X and Xbox S also use HDMI 2.1 ports.
+Hence, they can achieve 4K@120Hz or 8K@60Hz refresh rate.

 What about the Older Gen Gaming Consoles?

-The vanilla version or the first releases of both PS4 and Xbox One offer only an HDMI 1.4 port and support FHD at 60 FPS max.
-While there are many games that were capped at 30 FPS owing to limited capability of these older gen consoles.
+The vanilla version, or the first PS4 and Xbox One releases, offer only an HDMI 1.4 port and supports FHD at 60 FPS max.
+At the same time, many games were capped at 30 FPS owing to the limited capability of these older-gen consoles.

 The newer iterations featured newer and improved HDMI ports.
 PS4 Pro featured HDMI 2.0 with 4K and 60 FPS max resolution.

-Xbox One X featured HDMI 2.1 and offered support for a max refresh rate of 120Hz (120 FPS), however, none of the games took advantage of this since this would be taxing on the quality of the graphics instead.
+Xbox One X featured HDMI 2.1 and offered support for a max refresh rate of 120Hz (120 FPS).
+However, only some games took advantage of this since this would be taxing on the quality of the graphics instead.